Review of MedSailors Croatia Discovery: A Week Sailing from Split

 Depending on the yacht, there are different types of rooms as well: single beds, bunk beds, double beds, and double beds with ensuite bathrooms.

-We were in the Superior Yacht with a private bathroom.
+We were in the Superior Yacht, which had a private bathroom.
 The cabin had little room above the bed, but we didn’t have a problem with that.
-At the end of the cabin, behind the bed is where we had stored all of our belongings.
+Behind the bed, at the end of the cabin, we stored all of our belongings.

 The beds were actually super comfortable and we had a great sleep.
 Even on the night in Vis when the boat was swaying left and right!